South Bend Common Council: Upcoming elections

-None of the current council members have publicly announced plans to resign and most are in preparation for their next election.
-Republican Eli Wax, who represents the city's most rural and southernmost district is the only councilperson to face a Democratic challenger.
+The next election for Common Council election will be held on Tuesday, November 2, 2027.

 2021 investigations

 In early 2021, the St. Joseph County Democratic Party Chairman at the time, Steve Wruble, requested that Mayor James Mueller investigate two council members (Shelia Niezgodski and Canneth Lee) for non-city related income.
 His March 1 letter to the mayor asked the city to probe Niezgodski and Lee for alleged violation of city law.
 The letter (which was publicly released on March 5) also cited voter mistrust within the local Democratic Party, of which all the aforementioned politicians are affiliated with.
 Wruble wrote: “even a perceived conflict of interest can leave serious political fallout and lead to voter mistrust.”
 Mueller, a critic of Wruble, delivered a message that highlighted the fact that the private sector jobs of Lee and Niezgodski were well known before the two were elected, and that city attorneys had previously reviewed those jobs for any ethics violations.